 Many people had never heard of Madidi National Park or the town of Rurrenbaque until they turned up at #3 on the New York Times list of 52 Places to Go in 2020.
-Use our hot new Amazon adventure travel guide, including when to visit the Amazon, how to pick a tour operator, how to get to Madidi National Park, what to expect in the jungle, and much more, so you can plan your own Madidi National Park trip.
+Use our Adventure Travel Guide, including when to visit the Amazon, how to pick a tour operator, how to get to Madidi National Park, what to expect in the jungle, and much more, to plan your own Madidi National Park trip.

 The Amazon Basin sprawls across eight South American countries including Brazil, Ecuador (don’t miss our series of posts covering Amazon Travel in Ecuador) Guyana, Colombia, Suriname, Peru, Venezuela, and Bolivia.
 In Bolivia, Madidi National Park, which was created in 1995, protects 7,319 square miles (18,958 square km) of land including Andean mountains, rivers, dry forest, and jungle rainforest.
 This makes Madidi National Park one of the largest and most biodiverse protected areas on earth.